joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 There are some basic derived things it provides, if only because most abstractions built atop it need them:

 - Reads request promise.
-- Reads request data, returned as AsyncData.
+- Reads request data, returned as [AsyncData](../General/AsyncData/README.md).
 - Dispatches a request then returns the promise for chaining.
 Promise always resolves to void, never rejects.
 This is used when needing to chain on request finishing, but not on the response itself.
 - Dispatches a request then upon promise settlement reads request data or throws.
 This is mostly used when submitting forms or doing other such one-off operations.

 A few other things:

 - The Requests Module does not transform server data before storage.
-Rather, anything using the data transforms data received from the server in a manner specific to its own use case.
+Rather, anything using the data can transform the data received from the server in a manner specific to its own use case.
     - This means fewer interfaces to memorize: what the API server's docs show you is what you get, and any view-specific transforms of that data are where they should be: on that view.

 #### Why AsyncData (Short Version)